acmpesuecc/Recommendation-System/README.md

 <h4>It would be better to execute this program in google colab.</h4>

+### Purpose:-
+ The purpose of this system is to allow users to get recommendations for their favourite shows

 ### Libraries needed for the program are:-

 1. import networkx as nx